rvndbalaji/LinearRotation/README.md

 # LinearRotation
-A calculator for the rotation of objects rotating along a linear path
+A calculator for the rotation of objects along a linear path